mikeal/block-box/README.md

 # Format

-The format (BOX) is split into a HEADER, DIGESTS and BLOCKS section.
+The format (BOX) is split into a HEADER, DIGESTS and BLOCKS sections.

-The DIGESTS read paramaters (length, predictive positioning, etc) is computed from a single 32 byte read (4 64bit integers) of the HEADER.
+The DIGESTS read paramaters (length, predictive positioning, etc) is computed from a single 32 byte (4 64bit integers) HEADER.
 With this, efficient lookups can be performed to find the location of any BLOCK in the BOX.